 What Does Soy Milk Taste Like?

-Fresh soy milk in Asia has a distinct bean flavor, but soy milk made for Western markets loses some of its flavors during pasteurization for long-term storage and added sugars and other natural and artificial flavorings further mask the soybean flavor.
+Fresh soy milk in Asia has a distinct bean flavor.
+Still, soy milk made for Western markets loses some of its flavors during pasteurization for long-term storage and added sugars and other natural and artificial flavorings further mask the soybean flavor.

 The flavor of soy milk is described as nutty or grassy by those who frequently choose this kind of milk as a dairy alternative.